zhouyuhua1987/js/README.md

 > A **quality conscious** and _organic_ JavaScript quality guide

 This style guide aims to provide the ground rules for an application's JavaScript code, such that it's highly readable and consistent across different developers on a team.
-The focus is put on quality and coherence across the different pieces of your application.
+The focus is put on quality and coherence across the different pieces of your application .

 ## Goal